Ebony Antonio

-Ebony-Rose Antonio (born 18 December 1991) is an Australian rules footballer playing for the Fremantle Football Club in the AFL Women's (AFLW).
+Ebony-Rose Antonio (born 18 December 1991) is a former Australian rules footballer who played for the Fremantle Football Club in the AFL Women's (AFLW).
 Antonio represented The Allies in the inaugural AFL Women's State of Origin match in 2017, and won AFL Women's All-Australian selection and the Fremantle fairest and best award in 2018.
 She also won the Goal of the Year and shared the Western Derby Medal with Kiara Bowers in 2022 season 6.

 Early life

 Antonio attended Willetton Senior High School in Perth, Western Australia.
 She played football and basketball as a junior.
 Between 2009 and 2011, she played in the State Basketball League (SBL) for the Willetton Tigers.
 During this time, she spent two seasons with the West Coast Waves in the Women's National Basketball League (WNBL).
 In 2012, she moved to Bendigo in Victoria to play for the Bendigo Braves and Bendigo Spirit.
 She played two seasons for both teams, and she was a member of the Spirit's 2012/13 and 2013/14 WNBL championship squads.
 In 2014, she returned to Perth to play for the Willetton Tigers before re-joining the Waves for 2014/15 season.
 She continued on with the Tigers in 2015 and 2016.
 She won championships with Willetton in 2009, 2010, 2011 and 2016.
 She turned her attention to football in 2016, playing with the Swan Districts in the West Australian Women's Football League (WAWFL).
 Antonio was signed as a priority player by in August 2016 ahead of the league's inaugural 2017 season.